MoefulYe/slidev-theme-scholarly/example.md

 - Shows the footer with author information from the frontmatter
 - Displays the conference name in the middle
 - Shows page numbers on the right
+- **Body text is 20px, H1 is 48px, H2 is 36px, H3 is 28px**

-This demonstrates that **all footer configuration is global** and works across all slides.
+This demonstrates that **all fontsize configuration works correctly** including h1, h2, and h3!

 ---
 layout: image-left